 More and more DJs are slowly converting to streaming services to source their music.
 Without a doubt, two of the most popular services are Beatport LINK and Beatsource LINK.
 As the name suggests, the two platforms are very similar, leading many DJs to wonder which platform is right for them.
-In this article, we’re going to look at both services to help make that decision easier.
+In this article, we will look at both services to help make that decision easier.

 What is LINK technology?

-LINK technology enables DJs the ability to stream tracks from Beatport and Beatsource directly into their DJ software.
-The technology also allows users to save tracks offline for playback without an internet connection securely.
+LINK technology enables DJs to stream tracks from Beatport and Beatsource directly into their DJ software.
+The technology also allows users to securely save tracks offline for playback without an internet connection.
 The amount of tracks available to download and store in an offline locker depends on the subscription plan.

 Both Beatport and Beatsource LINK can be used legally in a live performance, with a new royalties system ensuring artists receive much more than from regular streaming services.

 What equipment do I need to use, Beatport LINK or Beatsource LINK?

 - Serato DJ Lite and Serato DJ Pro